Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

+Now we allow any signs of the $u_i$'s.
+The number of $1$-manifolds of motions of the third kind is $2^3/2 =4$.
+Namely the number of sign combinations of the $u_i$'s, when they are non-zero, is $2^3$, but $\pm ({\bold{u}}, \varphi )$ give the same rotation.
+Then for $D_i > D_j,D_k$ these four $1$-manifolds by twos have both endpoints in common.
+However, for different twos these both endpoints are disjoint pairs.
+These endpoints correspond to motions of the intermediate kind (but not of the first kind).
+For $D_i = D_j > D_k$ all four of these $1$-manifolds have both endpoints in common.
+These endpoints correspond to motions of the first kind.

+At both endpoints of this motion (at the infimum or supremum of $s$) we have bifurcations.
+First suppose $D_i > D_j,D_k$.
+Then at an endpoint the solution set locally consists of two $1$-manifolds with boundary (this endpoint), of motions of the third kind.
+Moreover, of one $2$-manifold, of motions of the intermediate kind.
+Second suppose $D_i = D_j > D_k$.
+Then at an endpoint the solution set locally consists of all four $1$-manifolds with boundary (this endpoint), of the third kind.
+Moreover, of one $1$-manifold of the motions of the first kind, and of two $2$-manifolds of the motions of the intermediate kind.

+Observe that the motions of the fifth and sixth kinds exist only for $\varphi = \pi $, i.e., $s = 0$, and for $\varphi = \pi /2, 3 \pi /2$, i.e., $s = \pm 1$, resp.
+However, $s = 0$ does not yield an endpoint of the $1$-manifold of motions of the third kind.
+Hence the motion of the fifth kind cannot occur locally at the endpoints of the $1$-manifold of motions of the third kind.
+Further, $s = \pm 1$ yield endpoints of the $1$-manifold of motions of the third kind if and only if $\max D_i / (D_1 + D_2 + D_3) = 5/11$.
+The motion of the sixth kind exists only for $D_i = D_j + D_k$ (where $(ijk)$ is a permutation of $\{ 1,2,3 \} $; cf.\ {\bf{(7)}} of the proof of Theorem 1).
+If an endpoint of the $1$-manifold of motions of the third kind, and a motion of the sixth kind coincided, then we had $1/2 = D_i / (D_i + D_j + D_k) = 5/11$, a contradiction.
+Hence the motion of the sixth kind cannot occur locally at the endpoints of the $1$-manifold of the motions of the third kind.

+Also at each {\it{counterbasic position}}, i.e., a motion of the first kind with rotation angle $\varphi = \pi $ (i.e., $s = 0$), we have bifurcations.
+We may suppose ${\bold{u}} = (0,0,1)$.
+At a counterbasic position there locally occur one $1$-manifold of the motions of the first kind, two $2$-manifolds of the motions of the intermediate kind, and one $2$-manifold of the motions of the fifth kind.
+However, manifolds of the motions of the third kind cannot occur at a counterbasic position.
+Namely, for $s = 0$ the formula for $u_i^2$ (at the introduction of the motion of the third kind) simplifies to $u_i^2 = \left( 1 - D_i / (D_1 + D_2 + D_3) \right) /2$, for $i = 1, 2, 3$.
+Then $0 = u_1^2 = \left( 1 - D_1 / (D_1 + D_2 + D_3) \right) /2 > 0$, a contradiction.
+Also manifolds of the motions of the sixth kind cannot occur at a counterbasic position, because for them we have $\varphi = \pm \pi / 2$.

+We recall that we mean by a motion an isometry (congruence) of the space, of determinant $+1$.

-\proclaim{Theorem 1} Consider the two tetrahedra $P_1 P_2 P_3 P_4$ and $Q_1 Q_2 Q_3 Q_4$ derived above from a rectangular parallelepiped of vertices $(\pm d_1, \pm d_2, \pm d_3)$.
-The only finite motions admitted by these tetrahedron -- i.e., all positions of the moving tetrahedron, satisfying~{\rm (A)} -- are those of the first, intermediate, third, fifth kinds and, provided $d_k = d_i d_j / \sqrt{d_i^2 + d_j^2}$ for some permutation $(i, j, k)$ of $(1,2,3)$, of the sixth type, described above. \endproclaim
+{\bf{Theorem 1.}} {\it{Consider the two tetrahedra $P_1 P_2 P_3 P_4$ and $Q_1 Q_2 Q_3 Q_4$, derived above from the rectangular parallelepiped of vertices $(\pm d_1, \pm d_2, \pm d_3)$.
+The only finite motions admitted by these tetrahedra --- i.e., all positions of the moving tetrahedron, satisfying~{\rm (A)} --- are the following: The motions of the first, intermediate, third, fifth kinds and, provided $d_k = d_i d_j / (d_i^2 + d_j^2)^{1/2}$ for some permutation $(ijk)$ of $\{ 1,2,3 \} $, of the sixth kind, described above.}}